-Abstract: An in-depth review of sources regarding Oliver Cowdery's testimony of the Book of Mormon.
+Abstract: This article gives an in-depth review of sources regarding Oliver Cowdery's testimony of the Book of Mormon.
 Gives details of the translation of the Book of Mormon and the disaffection and rebaptism of Cowdery.

 The Scribe as a Witness